gardener/documentation/hugo/content/050-tutorials/_index.md

               <div class="description">
               You don’t have to understand all the internals of Kubernetes; however, basic knowledge of the architecture is helpful for understanding how to deploy and debug your applications.
-In this section we offer the best pratices in the context of gardener and service/application developement.
+In this section we offer best practices for service and application development on Kubernetes in the context of Gardener.
               </div>
         </div>
       </div>